Pathic MR

 • • Emotional UX is harder than technical UX

-• • Timing and pacing define emotional tone more than content
+• • Timing and pacing shape emotional tone more than content alone

 • • Conversation must adapt, not dominate